douglasmakey/tracking/README.md

 We use http.ServeMux to handle our endpoints, we create two endpoints for our service.

-The first endpoint 'tracking' let's us save the last location sent from a driver, in this case we only want to save the last location so we are going remove the previous location of the driver and then save the new one.
+The first endpoint 'tracking' let's us save the last location sent from a driver, in this case we only want to save the last location.
 We could modify this endpoint so that previous locations are saved in another database.

 ```go
 func tracking(w http.ResponseWriter, r *http.Request) {